What are logbook loans?

 Alternatives could be:

-A debt consolidation loan – this lets you turn multiple debts into one convenient payment.
+This lets you turn multiple debts into one convenient payment.
 It could be a way to manage your debts more easily and reduce the amount of interest you’re paying on any outstanding debts.

-A guarantor loan – this is a type of unsecured loan and an option for those with bad credit.
+This is a type of unsecured loan and an option for those with bad credit.
 Instead of using your car or home as security for the loan, a friend or relative with a good credit rating guarantees to pay back what you owe if you can’t make the payments.

-- Budgeting loan – if you’re on a low income and are getting certain benefits, you might be eligible for an interest-free Budgeting Loan from the Government’s Social Fund.
 This can be far cheaper than paying high interest charges, especially if you only need to borrow a small amount of money.

 Compare the Market Limited acts as a credit broker, not a lender.
 To apply, you must be a UK resident and aged 18 or over.
 Credit is subject to status and eligibility.